 Like all animals, chickens require fresh air.
 They can easily get sick if the air is stale inside the coop.
 Make sure there is sufficient airflow by adding a vent or a window.

 6. Adequate Insulation

 A well-insulated chicken coop will prolong the life of your chickens.
 Make sure you are aware of what kind of weather conditions the coop will be exposed to.
 Once you are, use the appropriate types of insulating material for your coop.
 If you use a heat lamp, make sure it is safe and won’t burn the place down.

 Your chicken coop should not only be chicken-friendly but human-friendly as well.
 You have to remember that you’ll be cleaning and collecting eggs.
 Add access doors and dropping trays to make clean up easy.

-STEP 3: Gather Materials and Tools
+Step 3: Gather Materials and Tools

-Now you’re done planning.
-Start collecting all the materials and tools you’ll need to start building your coop.
+After planning, start collecting all the materials and tools you’ll need to start building your coop.
 Be sure to take accurate measurements so you’re able to estimate how much material you’ll need to build your chickens’ home.

-STEP 4: Build Your Coop!
+Step 4: Build Your Coop!